The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

-where is the Dirichlet integral.
-(Here and below we write $\dd A$ for two-dimensional Lebesgue measure.)
-The quantity $I^L$ was originally introduced in a different form \cite{W1, RW}, see also Section~\ref{sec:further}.
-The identity \eqref{eq:loop_LE_def} is established in \cite{W2}\footnote{The right-hand side of \eqref{eq:loop_LE_def} was introduced in \cite{TT06} and there referred to as the universal Liouville action (up to a constant factor $\pi$).
-As we will discuss connections to random conformal geometry, we choose to use the term Loewner energy.}.
+where is the Dirichlet integral and $h'(\infty) = \lim_{z \to \infty} h'(z)$.
+Here and below we write $\dd A$ for two-dimensional Lebesgue measure.
+The quantity $I^L$ was originally introduced in a different form \cite{W1, RW}, and the identity \eqref{eq:loop_LE_def} was established in \cite{W2}\footnote{The right-hand side of \eqref{eq:loop_LE_def} was introduced in \cite{TT06} and there referred to as the universal Liouville action (up to a constant factor $\pi$).
+Since we will discuss connections to random conformal geometry, we choose to use the term Loewner energy.}.
+See also Section~\ref{sec:further}.

-A Jordan curve $\g$ has finite Loewner energy if and only if it belongs to the set of Weil-Petersson quasicircles \cite{TT06}, a class of non-smooth chord-arc Jordan curves that has a number of equivalent characterizations from various different perspectives, see, e.g., \cite{Cui,TT06,Shen_WP_1,Shen_Grunsky,W3}, and in particular the recent preprint \cite{bishop-WP} and the references therein.

-One way to characterize Weil-Petersson quasicircles is to say that their welding homeomorphisms $h^{-1} \circ f|_{S^1}$ (more precisely, the equivalence class modulo left-action by the group of M\"obius transformations preserving $S^1$) belong to the Weil-Petersson Teichm\"uller space $T_0(1)$, defined as the completion of $\operatorname{M\"ob}(S^1) \backslash \operatorname{Diff}(S^1)$ under its unique homogeneous K\"ahler metric.
-The space $T_0(1)$ carries an infinite dimensional K\"ahler-Einstein manifold structure and the Loewner energy itself is a K\"ahler potential for the Weil-Petersson metric, see \cite{TT06} for definitions and a thorough discussion.
-The effort to find a mathematical foundation for non-perturbative string theory seems to have motivated the initial interest in $\operatorname{M\"ob}(S^1) \backslash \operatorname{Diff}(S^1)$ and its K\"ahler structure, see, e.g., \cite{bowick1987holomorphic,Witten, nag1991non,Hong-Rajeev} as well as the survey \cite{pekonen}.
-More recently, Weil-Petersson Teichm\"uller space has served as a fundamental building block in a construction of conformal field theory interpreted in the sense of Segal, as proposed in \cite{RSS_CFT}.
-Other applications include analysis of the periodic KdV equation \cite{STZ_KdV} and Sharon and Mumford's work on computer vision \cite{sharon20062d} which both consider geodesics in $T_0(1)$ that correspond to evolutions of Weil-Petersson quasicircles.
+A Jordan curve $\g$ has finite Loewner energy if and only if it belongs to the set of Weil--Petersson quasicircles \cite{TT06}, a class of non-smooth chord-arc Jordan curves that has a number of equivalent characterizations from various different perspectives, see, e.g., \cite{Cui,TT06,Shen_WP_1,Shen_Grunsky,W3,bishop-WP, johansson2021strong}.
+One way to characterize Weil--Petersson quasicircles is to say that their welding homeomorphisms $h^{-1} \circ f|_{S^1}$ (more precisely, the equivalence class modulo left-action by the group of M\"obius transformations preserving $S^1$) belong to the Weil--Petersson Teichm\"uller space $T_0(1)$, defined as the completion of $\mob(S^1) \backslash \Diff^\infty(S^1)$ using its unique homogeneous K\"ahler metric.
+Weil--Petersson Teichm\"uller space appears in several different contexts \cite{bowick1987holomorphic, Witten, nag1991non,Hong-Rajeev, pekonen, RSS_CFT, sharon20062d}, and carries an infinite dimensional K\"ahler-Einstein manifold structure.
+In fact, the Loewner energy itself is a K\"ahler potential for the Weil--Petersson metric on $T_0(1)$, see \cite{TT06} for definitions and a thorough discussion.